Efficient Temporal Sentence Grounding in Videos with Multi-Teacher Knowledge Distillation: Related Work

 \subsection{Proposal-based Methods}

-The majority of proposal-based approaches rely on a number of carefully thought-out dense sample strategies, which gather a set of video segments as candidate proposals and rank them in accordance with the scores obtained for the similarity between the proposals and the query to choose the most compatible pairs. \citet{yuan2019semantic} offer a Semantic Conditioned Dynamic Modulation (SCDM) based on \cite{gao2017tall}, which can combine the query with visual representations for correlating the sentence-related video contents and dynamically change the temporal convolution according to the query semantics.
-In order to produce excellent video temporal candidates, \citet{xiao2021boundary} propose a Boundary Proposal Network (BPN) using a third party model. \citet{liu2022exploring} creat the Motion-Appearance Reasoning Network (MARN), which makes use of retrieved object information and models their relationships for improved localization, to differentiate frame-level features in videos.
-Rich temporal information is also taken into account in some works. \citet{zhang2020learning} convert visual features into a 2D temporal map and encode the query in sentence-level representation, which is the first solution to model proposals with a 2D temporal map (2D-TAN).
+The majority of proposal-based approaches rely on some carefully thought-out dense sample strategies, which gather a set of video segments as candidate proposals and rank them in accordance with the scores obtained for the similarity between the proposals and the query to choose the most compatible pairs. \citet{zhang2020learning} convert visual features into a 2D temporal map and encode the query in sentence-level representation, which is the first solution to model proposals with a 2D temporal map (2D-TAN).
 BAN-APR \cite{dong2022boundary} utilize a boundary-aware feature enhancement module to enhance the proposal feature with its boundary information by imposing a new temporal difference loss.
 Currently, most proposal-based methods are time-consuming due to the large number of proposal-query interactions.